SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 In the preceding example the destination name is `input.myGroup` and the dedicated error channel name is `input.myGroup.errors`.

 >NOTE: The use of `StreamListener` annotation is intended specifically to define bindings that bridge internal channels and external destinations.
 The
-`ServiceActivator` annotation can be used to reference internally created channels.
+`ServiceActivator` annotation is used to reference internally created channels.

->NOTE: If `group` is not specified an anonymous group is used (something like `input.anonymous.2K37rb06Q6m2r51-SPIDDQ`), which is not suitable for error handling scenarious, since you don't know what it's going to be until the destination is created.
+>NOTE: If `group` is not specified, an anonymous group is used instead (e.g. `input.anonymous.2K37rb06Q6m2r51-SPIDDQ`).
+This is obviously not suitable for error handling scenarios, since you don't know what the name is going to be until the destination is created.

 If you have multiple bindings, you may want to have a single error handler for all of them.
-Steeltoe Streams automatically provides support for a _global error channel_ by bridging each individual error channel to the channel named `errorChannel`, allowing a single subscriber to handle all errors, as shown in the following example:
+Steeltoe Streams automatically provides support for a _global error channel_ by bridging each individual error channel to the channel named `errorChannel`, allowing a single subscriber to handle all errors as shown in the following example:

 ```csharp
 [ServiceActivator("errorChannel")]